TosbackCgusBridge-Bot/CGUs-versions/Bathandbodyworks/Privacy Policy.md

  **b.
 Cookies and Clear gifs**

 To better understand what you do while on our site, we use a browser feature known as a cookie.
 A cookie is a small data file that's stored by your Web browser on your computer or device.
 It's used to do things like see how you navigate our Web site, and remember you and your online purchases when you return.
-This helps us improve our site, provide better customer service, tailor your online experience, and tailor offers to you based on your unique tastes, location and/or purchase history.
+This helps us improve our site, provide better Customer Care, tailor your online experience, and tailor offers to you based on your unique tastes, location and/or purchase history.

 We also use clear-gifs (also known as a Web beacon, pixel tags or Web bug) on our Web site, mobile site, microsites, and BBW social media pages and in our emails.
 A clear gif is a nearly invisible pixel-sized graphic image on a Web page, Web-based document or e-mail message.
 It helps us do things like view the URL of the page on which the clear gif appears and the time our Web site or email in question is viewed.
 Clear gifs in e-mails help us confirm the receipt of, and response to, our emails, including those that you forward to friends and family. and they help deliver a more personalized online experience.